 Experience & Activities

 I hold a B.A. and M.A. from St. John’s College in Santa Fe and Annapolis.
 St. John’s is a small secular liberal arts college on two campuses with an all-required curriculum of reading, conversation and study from the ancients to the moderns, East and West.
+I regard my studies at St. John’s as a beginning on a lifelong road of liberal learning.
 My studies there included the history of science and mathematics, music, as well as ancient Greek and modern French; and Eastern Classics, with a language concentration in ancient Chinese.
 While in Santa Fe, I also studied the art of drawing with contemporary realist Anthony Ryder at the Ryder Studio School.
-I regard my studies at St. John’s as a beginning on a lifelong road of liberal learning.
+On the basis of this work, I have taught classical drawing in San Antonio, TX.
+In addition, I am the Chief of Marketing for Milagro Roots LLC with my wife, Briana, which offers sacred arts consulting and educational opportunities, and I have edited two published books on the sacred arts.

 I came to the St. John’s College undergraduate program as a somewhat older student after spending my late teens and early twenties searching in vain for an education that could satisfy my desire to see the roots whole and to understand the fractured, fragmented world I was living in.